-Hearing loss affects people of all ages.
-Statistics Canada reports 1 in 5 Canadians experience some degree of hearing loss that can arise from a number of different causes.
 Hearing loss impacts the quality of life for you and your loved ones.
 The American Speech-Language-Hearing Association reports hearing loss can be linked to fatigue, social isolation and depression.
 The good news is, help is available.

 What type of hearing loss do you have?

+Hearing loss of any kind can affect one or both ears and range from mild to profound in severity.
 Hearing loss is commonly categorized into three main types based on the location where it occurs:

 Sensorineural hearing loss is most often related to aging and/or exposure to loud noise, either from a sudden loud sound or long-term exposure to a noisy environment.
+This is known as noise-induced hearing loss.

 Other causes of sensorineural hearing loss include: